-- (1) The grant consists of up to 30 per cent of the German production costs subject to the following provisions, but not to exceed EUR 5 million per film. - (2) The basis for calculating the amount of the grant is the German production costs, but not more than 80 per cent of the total production costs. - (3) The following costs do not qualify as German production costs eligible for a grant when calculating the amount of the grant: - Pre-production costs according to Schedule 1 no. 6 - Costs for rights to content and rights to other existing works (incl. existing music), except royalties for the script on which the film is based, up to 3 per cent of the German production costs but not exceeding EUR 150,000; for documentary films, archival material up to 30 per cent of the total German production costs - · Costs for legal and tax advice - Insurance costs - Financing costs - Travel and transport costs for performers - Overhead costs (according to Schedule 1, Overview C) - Actors' fees insofar as they exceed 15 per cent of the German production costs, - Contingency fund unless it can be dissolved in the final cost report in favour of goods and services eligible for a grant, - Materials and services provided free or at reduced charge, deferred fees for services rendered by those involved in the production of the film and deferred overhead costs, - · Costs for shooting and other work done abroad, as far as these do not meet the requirements of subsection 5 - Contributions to the central services organisation of the German film industry for the representation of German films abroad. - (4) As a rule, costs may be taken into account as German production costs eligible for a grant only if they were incurred during the funding period specified by the FFA in the notification of grant.
-Costs arising within the period of one year prior to submitting an application until the start of the funding period and that may be recognised as German production costs eligible for a grant may only be taken into account as eligible for a grant if and as far as they are necessary for submitting an application and a corresponding provision of budgetary law allows for recognition. - (5) If compelling dramaturgical requirements in the script call for shooting on location which cannot take place in Germany or only at an unreasonably high cost, then the on-location shooting costs incurred abroad for these reasons qualify as German production costs subject to the following restrictions: - 1.
-The costs incurred must satisfy the requirements under section 4 subsections 4 and 5, and - 2. there is a limit of 40 per cent of the entire shooting.
+(2) The basis for calculating the amount of the grant is the German production costs, but not more than 80 per cent of the total production costs.

+(3) The following costs do not qualify as German production costs eligible for a grant when calculating the amount of the grant:

+- Pre-production costs (according to Schedule 1 no. 6) - Costs for rights to content and rights to other existing works (incl. existing music), except royalties for the script on which the film is based, up to 3 per cent of the German production costs but not exceeding EUR 150,000; for documentary films, archival material up to 30 per cent of the total German production costs - Costs for legal and tax advice - Insurance costs - Financing costs - Travel and transport costs for performers - Overhead costs (according to Schedule 1, Overview C) - Actors' fees insofar as they exceed 15 per cent of the German production costs, - Contingency fund unless it can be dissolved in the final cost report in favour of goods and services eligible for a grant, - Materials and services provided free or at reduced charge, deferred fees for services rendered by those involved in the production of the film and deferred overhead costs, - Costs for shooting and other work done abroad, as far as these do not meet the requirements of subsection 5 - Contributions to the central services organisation of the German film industry for the representation of German films abroad.

+(4) As a rule, costs may be taken into account as German production costs eligible for a grant only if they were incurred during the funding period specified by the FFA in the notification of grant.
+Costs arising within one year prior to submitting an application may be recognised as German production costs eligible for a grant if and as far as they are necessary for submitting an application.

+(5) If compelling dramaturgical requirements in the script call for shooting on location which cannot take place in Germany or only at an unreasonably high cost, then the on-location shooting costs incurred abroad for these reasons qualify as German production costs subject to the following restrictions:

+- 01. The costs incurred must satisfy the requirements under section 4 subsections 4 and 5, and - 02. there is a limit of 40 per cent of the entire shooting.
 The limit of 40 per cent of the entire shooting does not apply to documentary films.